A visa is required. We can assist in processing this document.

 Once you have received the approved Business e-Visa, you must print at least one copy of the document and present it to the border authorities upon your arrival in India, along with the same passport that was used for the online application.
 It is recommended to keep a copy of the e-Visa with you at all times throughout your stay.

-India Business e-Visa allows for 2 entries within its validity period of 1 year after today.
+India Business e-Visa allows for Multiple Entry within its validity period of 1 year after today.
 The maximum stay for each visit shall not exceed 180 days Total.

 No, the duration of stay cannot be extended.
-However, since the e-Visa allows for double entry, you can leave India and return right away to stay for another 60 days (or when the e-Visa expires, whichever is sooner).
+However, since the e-Visa allows for double entry, you can leave India and return right away to stay for another 180 days Total (or when the e-Visa expires, whichever is sooner).